rolling-scopes-school/tasks/tasks/piskel-clone.md

     - Ability to reorder a frame via Drag and Drop
     - Ability to duplicate a frame
 - Export the final result
-    - to local file system in any format (own format / .piskel / .gif / .apng)
+    - to local file system in any format (.gif / .apng)
 - User session
   - Current session should be saved and be accessible when user opens up the page again.

-### Full scope
-- Tools
-  - Canvas sizes: 32x32 units / 64x64 units / 128x128 units
-  - Paint all pixels of the same color
-  - Stroke (to draw straight lines)
-  - Rectangle
-  - Circle
-  - Move
-  - Shape selection
-  - Lighten
-  - Dithering
-- Layers
-  - Ability to add/delete a layer
-  - Ability to move the layer up/down
-- Export the final result
-  - Upload the GIF to giphy.com using upload API https://developers.giphy.com/docs/
-  - As a custom .piskel
-  - As an own format to filesystem with ability to open it later
-  - As a .apng
-  - As a .gif
-- Keyboard shortcuts
-  - All actions should be available via keyboard shortcuts
-  - Modal window to change keyboard shortcuts
 - Landing page.
 This page should include the following information:
    - Screenshots
    - Animation examples
    - Implemented functionality overview
    - Link to the editor itself
    - Information about the author

-#### Tools

-If modifier (Ctrl, Shift) changes the behaviour significantly, it should count as separate tool.
+- Keyboard shortcuts
+  - All actions should be available via keyboard shortcuts
+  - Modal window to change keyboard shortcuts

 ## Technical requirements:
 1) Browser support: latest version of Google **Chrome**.